- Kingdom: Animalia

 HABITAT AND DIET

 At home on the range.
 The bontebok inhabits the open savanna with coastal grasslands plains and tall shrub-like vegetation called fynbos.

-Historically, this species wandered the coastal plain of the southwestern Cape, South Africa.
+Historically, these mammals wandered the coastal plain of the southwestern Cape, South Africa.
 But now it persists in Bontebok National Park and a few reserves and private farms in the region.
 The most significant population occurs in De Hoop Nature Reserve near Bredasdorp.

 Grazing the surface.
 Bontebok are herbivores and their diet consists of various short grasses and plants.
 They are considered to be diurnal grazers, which means they will graze during the morning and evening and rest during the heat of the day.

-At the San Diego Zoo, we provide our bontebok with a specialized pellet food designed for herbivores, and a wide variety of clippings from trees known as browse.
+At the San Diego Zoo, bontebok eat a specialized pellet food designed for herbivores, and a wide variety of clippings from trees known as browse.

 Watch out!
 Bontebok have a lot to be concerned about when roaming the savanna.
 Predators consist of lions, leopards, cheetahs, hyenas, caracals and jackals.
 They will attempt to defend themselves from predators by using their jagged horns when necessary; however, they prefer to just run away to avoid confrontation.

 Honk your horn!
 Bontebok communicate similar to other antelope by grunting and snorting.
 They use their distinct markings to communicate with other members of the herd and they also have scent glands on their hind feet used for marking territory.
 Other territorial markings include scrapes (patches of feces and urine) as well as secretions from pre-orbital scent glands just below their eyes.